ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 * The price is calculated monthly for the full reservation and it is based on the allocation size of the virtual data center.
 * vCPU and RAM resources can be increased and decreased later as required.
 * The amount of storage that can be allocated and used in the virtual data center is unlimited.
-Charges are hourly based on GB of allocated storage.
+Charges are calculated per hour and are based on GB of allocated storage.
 * The amount of inbound and outbound public networking is unlimited.
 Public outbound bandwidth is charged per GB.

 For more information, see [VMware Shared pricing](/docs/vmwaresolutions?topic=vmwaresolutions-shared_pricing).